bizz84/flutter-tips-and-tricks/tips/0092-firebase-billling/index.md

 And you can also receive email alerts when the forecasted spend exceeds a certain percent or amount.

 ![](092.4-budget-alerts.png)

 ---

-So don't be scared about your Firebase bill. 🤝
+Bottom line: don't be scared about your Firebase bill. 🤝

 Unless you do something catastrophic, you'll be fine. 🙌